bacterial-genomics/wf-paired-end-illumina-assembly/docs/output.md

 <details markdown="1">
 <summary><strong>QC Steps</strong></summary>

-- The resulting annotated genbank file must meet a minimum file size criteria `[Default: 3M]`.
+- The resulting annotated GenBank file must meet a minimum file size criteria `[Default: 3M]`.
 This is to prevent further analysis of a highly incomplete annotation set.

 </details>